 Today, his rain room exists, as do his secret passageways, and of course, his ever growing collection of monsters in del Toro’s two Southern California private homes, called Bleak House I and II.

 For years, del Toro has been giving friends tours of his houses.
 Step behind a French poster of Mad Max to go to Victorian-themed room filled with automatons.
 Pick the right bookshelf, and it leads to a library of books of fairy tales and mythology.
 The real-life rain room is where del Toro writes most of his scripts.
-(To create the effect of a 24/7 downpour in the room, he put acrylic resin on the windows to make them appear frosted and set up theatrical rain projections.
+(To create the effect of a 24/7 downpour in the room, he put acrylic resin on the windows to make them appear frosted and runs a theatrical rain projection.
 Just a few minutes in the room, he says, and the California sun becomes a distant memory.)
 While del Toro uses his homes to research and write, he also enjoys sitting down with a life-size mannequin of horror star Linda Blair to watch television or reading alongside a seated replica of Edgar Allan Poe.

 I've read that you’ve kept everything you’ve ever collected.
 Do you remember the first object that made its way into your collection?